-DOMAIN 1 PHYSICIAN CO OMPETENCIES
+DOMAIN 1 PHYSICIAN CC OMPETENCIES

-Theme 1.7 Quality Managem ient
+Theme 1.7 Quality Managem nent

-Learning Objective 1.7.1 ty of processes and outcomes of rehabilitation and activities to improve service delivery and clinical
+Learning Objective 1.7.1 Monitor the quali undertake quality management ty of processes and outcomes of rehabilitation and activities to improve service delivery and clinical

 Knowledge Skills

 classify key processes in rehabilitation management summarise current methods for the continuous evaluation and improvement of quality of medical and interdisciplinary rehabilitation describe techniques of presentation of quality management data. devise appropriate methods of assessment distinguish specific problems with a rehabilitation plan write conclusions detailing outcomes and recommendations for improving quality of rehabilitation organise a quality improvement activity involving interdisciplinary rehabilitation management.

 DOMAIN 2 CLINICAL SYLLABUSES

 Theme 2.1 Cardiac Disease

 Learning Objective 2.1.1 Recall basic knowledge of cardiac disease

 Knowledge

-recall basic information about: anatomy and physiology of the heart and coronary arteries exercise physiology of the heart and peripheral circulation pathophysiology of ischaemic heart disease, including acute myocardial infarction epidemiology of cardiac disease in Australia/New Zealand: aetiology incidence and prevalence
+recall basic information about: anatomy and physiology of exercise physiology of the he pathophysiology of ischaem epidemiology of cardiac dise aetiology incidence and prevalence about: ology of the heart and coronary arteries of the heart and peripheral circulation ischaemic heart disease, including acute myocardial infarction rdiac disease in Australia/New Zealand: prevalence